-The reimbursement of outgoings and other services provided to related parties (Flight Attendants Association of Australia - National Division) primarily relate to the use of ground floor of 20 Ewan Street, Mascot NSW 2020.
+The reimbursement of outgoings and other services paid to related parties (Flight Attendants Association of Australia - International Division) primarily relate to the use of ground floor of 20 Ewan Street, Mascot NSW 2020.
 These transactions are made on terms equivalent to those that prevail in arm's length transactions.
-Any outstanding balances at period-end are unsecured and interest free and settlement occurs in cash.
-There have been no guarantees provided or received for any related party receivables or payables.
-For the period ended 15 September 2020, the reporting unit has recorded a receivable of \$16,158 (see Note 5B) and a payable of \$846 (see Note 7A) relating to amounts owed by/to related parties and declared person or body (year ended 30 June 2020: \$Nil).
-No impairment of receivables have been recorded either (year ended 30 June 2020: \$Nil).
-This assessment is undertaken each financial period through examining the financial position of the related party and the market in which the related party operates.
+Any outstanding balances at year-end are unsecured and interest free and settlement occurs in cash.
+There have been no guarantees provided or received for any related party receivables or payables For the period ended 15 September 2020, the reporting unit has recorded a receivable of \$846 (see Note 5B) and a payable of \$16,158 (see Note 7A) relating to amounts owed by/to related parties and declared person or body (30 June 2020: \$Nil).
+Hence, no impairment of receivables have been recorded either (year ended 30 June 2020: \$Nil).
+This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates.